dashnine/monkey_radio_reborn/_projects/ripping-vinyl.md

 # `order` controls the position in the grid on /chasing-the-monkey/.
 order: 4
 description: >
-  Three Monkey Radio tracks live only on wax.
+  Two Monkey Radio tracks live only on wax.
 Here's the gear and the process for digitizing vinyl while preserving its character.
 image: /assets/img/deep_dives/fazed_idjuts.jpg
 sitemap: false